Xiangrui-Cai/UDCNN-BiTCN/README.md

 · SciPy == 1.9.3

 # References
-The article has currently been accepted by the IEEE Internet of Things Journal.
+The manuscript is currently under submission.

 If you have any questions about our paper or code, please feel free to contact us at: 202330310112@stu.shmtu.edu.cn